Positive Education is a compulsory one lesson per week, year-long subject.

 Students explore the benefits of savouring to prolong positive emotions.
-They work together to build meaning, achievement and relationships, by raising funds to support a school in Africa.
 They further explore the importance of self-compassion, positive self-talk and building a growth mindset.

 Students explore engagement and looking after themselves through mindfulness and relaxation.
 They develop an understanding of the importance of teamwork and learn time management and organisation skills to aid achievement.
 They develop skills to increase optimism, persistence and resilience.